The Good Neighbors Tea

 Blended With: Apples, Rose Hips, Hibiscus, Blue Cornflowers, Blueberries, Strawberries, Raspberries, Raspberry Leaves, Natural Blackberry Flavor, Natural Strawberry Flavor, Natural Blueberry Flavor, Natural Creme Flavor

-Suggested Brewing Time and Temperature: This black tea brews best between 195-210 degrees for 2-3 minutes.
+Suggested Brewing Time and Temperature: This fruit tea brews best 210 degrees for 5 minutes.

 Presented in a 6 fl oz tin roughly 14-15 cups of tea.
 Presented in a 16 fl oz tin, roughly 40 cups of tea depending on preparation strength.
 Remember, don't try to make your tea stronger by steeping it longer, it'll get a bitter taste.
 Instead, increase the amount of tea you're using.
 Don't worry, you can always re-steep the leaves.
 The general rule is a heaping teaspoon for each teacup you’re brewing.
 If you’re using a larger mug, increase the tea too.
 If your tea tastes burned, use a lower temperature water.